 EXPLORE: Silver Spring.
 The most urban Jumbo-tronny of all Montgomery County towns, Silver Spring is a business and burgeoning entertainment center.
 Plenty of decent restaurants, the new Denizens Brewery (corn hole, anyone?), and quiet, quaint, and laid-back Urban Winery (see below) are bringing this business center to life after dark.

 EXPLORE/STAY: Pike and Rose (on the border of Rockville and Bethesda).
 This brand new and still expanding mixed-use development was constructed deliberately to appear as if buildings were of different styles and ages.
 Pike & Rose has all the trendy big box fun and games – and some newly emerging names.
 Find R.E.I., LL Bean, Nike, Gap, Sephora, H&M, Lucky, Pinstripe Bowling and Restaurant, I-Pic Movie Theater (with lounge chairs, blankets, food and beverage service), and a Porsche Dealer, as well as some of the area’s best restaurants.
-When the trendy Canopy Hotel opens in March ’18, this hopping section of N. Bethesda is sure to be a huge tourist draw.
+The trendy Canopy Hotel opened in March ’18, drawing more and more people to this hopping section of N. Bethesda.

 EXPLORE/STAY: Rockville Town Square.
 Another mixed-use development, this one with the vintage-looking Regal Theater Cineplex, plenty of eateries (e.g. Mellow Mushroom Pizza), a brewery (Gordon Biersch Brewery), and indie shops, proves that Montgomery County has figured out how to create lively, walkable neighborhoods from scratch within steps of a Metro Stop.
 (See Cambria Hotel in Where to Stay below).